eastskykang/machine-learning-project/README.rst

 Piazza forum_.

-For suggestions and problems specifically concerning the project framework, please open an issue on gitlab.
+For suggestions and problems specifically concerning the project framework, please open an issue here on gitlab.

 More tools
 ----------

 A very convenient tool included in the ml-project framework is kaggle-cli_.
 It can be used to submit predictions to kaggle and to view previous submissions.
+You can even download the project data with it.